Graphon Mixtures: Experiments

 \subsection{Illustration with synthetic data}

-With synthetic data experiments we focus on 3 tasks: (1) predict the top-$k$ degrees, (2) estimate $U$ when the mass-partition has finite non-zero elements and (3) estimate $U$ when the mass-partition has infinite non-zero elements.
+With synthetic data experiments we focus on 3 tasks: (1) predict the top-$k$ degrees, (2) estimate $U$ when $\bm{p}$ has finite partitions and (3) estimate $U$ when $\bm{p}$ has infinite partitions.
 To predict the top-$k$ degrees we use training graphs with $n_i$ nodes and test graphs with $n_j$ nodes.
 Using equation \eqref{eq:degreepred} we predict the top-$k$ degrees for graphs in the test set.
 To estimate $U$ we only use training graphs.
 When $U$ has finite partitions we use equation \eqref{eq:pjhat} and for infinite partitions we use equation \eqref{eq:hatpjforinfinite}.
 For each task we conduct 4 experiments.
-For degree prediction we consider $W_1 = \exp(-(x+y))$, $W_2 = 0.1$ and $U_1$ with mass-partitions $\bm{p}_1 \propto \{1/j^{1.2}\}_{j=2}^{50}$ and $U_2$ with mass-partition $\bm{p}_2 \propto \{1/1.2^{j}\}_{j=2}^{50}$.
+For degree prediction we consider $W_1 = \exp(-(x+y))$, $W_2 = 0.1$ and $U_1$ with mass-partition $\bm{p}_1 \propto \{1/j^{1.2}\}_{j=2}^{50}$ and $U_2$ with mass-partition $\bm{p}_2 \propto \{1/1.2^{j}\}_{j=2}^{50}$.
 The mass-partitions are normalized so that they add up to 1.
+A baseline comparison is conducted using scale-free graph properties \citep{bollobas2001degree}.
 Table \ref{tab:results} gives the results of the experiments.